 Drug stores and pharmacies might be the largest employers for this field, but that doesn’t mean you’ll be relegated to working at Walgreen’s or WalMart.
 With the right training and experience, you may be able to find an open position at a hospital or online pharmaceutical dispensary.

 What Is the Job Market Like for Pharmacy Techs?

 For such a quick entry-level position, phlebotomy tech salaries are fair, averaging just under $33,000.
-The top 10% earners ($48,000) tend to work at hospitals, which typically requires experience and extra training.
+The top 10% of earners ($48,000) tend to work at hospitals, which typically requires specialized training in compounding.